 The term market penetration (defined as an activity) stems from the Ansoff Matrix, developed in 1957 by Igor Ansoff, which helps companies plan their strategies for future growth.
 The Ansoff Matrix is a 2X2 matrix representing four different business growth strategies in which a company either enters a new or existing market, and with either new or existing products.

 Market penetration strategy is one of the four business growth strategies identified in the Ansoff Matrix, the other three being market development strategy, product development strategy, and diversification strategy.
-Market penetration strategy refers to when the company attempts to grow using existing products in existing markets, as shown in the bottom left quadrant of the matrix graphic above.
+Market penetration strategy refers to when a company attempts to grow using existing products in existing markets, as shown in the bottom left quadrant of the matrix graphic above.

-How to create a market penetration strategy
+How to develop a market penetration strategy

 This can be accomplished with the following tactics: